voodoorai2000/citizenbudgetapp.com/README.md

 ## Troubleshooting

-* For whatever reason, Active Admin caches `ApplicationController` and `ApplicationHelper` methods in development, requiring a restart.
+* Active Admin caches `ApplicationController` and `ApplicationHelper` methods in development, requiring a restart.
 * If you are getting New Relic-related exceptions when starting the Rails server or console, run `gem uninstall psych -a`.
 * If saving a record fails with no explicit errors shown, it is likely because an association is invalid.
-* Unless you nest an embedded document, you will raise `Access to the collection for COLLECTION is not allowed since it is an embedded document, please access a collection from the root document.`
+* Unless you nest an embedded document, you will raise "Access to the collection for COLLECTION is not allowed since it is an embedded document, please access a collection from the root document."

 For minimum uncertainty, use the same version of Ruby (1.9.3-p194) and Bundler (1.2.0.pre) as on Heroku: